The Most Decorative Image of the Strait of Magellan from the Golden Age

 The map is richly embellished with a number of indigenous people and creatures, real and imagined, in the cartouches.
 Le Maire's Strait is named, as is Staten Island.

-This is the first state of Jansson's map.
+This is the second state of Jansson's map.
 The first state of this map includes a blank dedication cartouche and lacks vignettes in Magellanica.
 In the second state, the dedication is completed, as are the decorative vignettes.

 Jan Janssonius (also known as Johann or Jan Jansson or Janszoon) (1588-1664) was a renowned geographer and publisher of the seventeenth century, when the Dutch dominated map publishing in Europe.
 Born in Arnhem, Jan was first exposed to the trade via his father, who was also a bookseller and publisher.
 In 1612, Jan married the daughter of Jodocus Hondius, who was also a prominent mapmaker and seller.
 Jonssonius’ first maps date from 1616.